9 Bicolor Cat Patterns: A Complete Guide to Beautiful Two-Tone Cats

 7. Mitted Pattern

-The mitted pattern features white paws (like mittens), a white chest, and sometimes a white chin or blaze between the eyes.
-It resembles a tuxedo pattern but with more emphasis on the paws.
-This bicolor pattern is especially popular among Ragdolls, though many mixed-breed cats also display it.
+The mitted pattern has white paws (like mittens), a white chest, and sometimes a white chin or blaze between the eyes.
+It looks like a tuxedo pattern, but the paws are more important.
+This two-color pattern is very common in Ragdolls, but it can also be seen in many mixed-breed cats.

 8. Cow Pattern